omais-shafi/AccuracyRT_Darknet/README.md

 # Steps to obtain the accuracy from Darknet
 1. <i> cd darknet </i>
 2. make -j 4 ( This will build all the necessary files)
-3. Do a basic test whether darknet is working fine. <i>./darknet detect yolov3-tiny-416.cfg yolov3-tiny-416.weights data/dog.jpg </i>
-Sample output from darknet
+3. Do a basic test whether darknet is working fine. <i>./darknet detect yolov3-tiny-416.cfg yolov3-tiny-416.weights data/dog.jpg </i> Attached is the sample output from darknet
  ![Darknet_sample](darknetsampleout.png)

 # Command to obtain recall